PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Introduction

-\begin{itemize} \item Knowledge-Enhanced Encoding: We elevate metadata to semantic knowledge by fine-tuning ClinicalBERT on RAG-derived corpora, explicitly injecting domain priors without requiring massive paired datasets. \item Multi-Granular Alignment: We propose a versatile strategy with four complementary losses to orchestrate global-local integration across diverse modalities, ensuring flexibility for heterogeneous clinical data. \item LLM-Driven Diagnosis: We introduce a unified pipeline leveraging Qwen3 to synthesize aligned features, achieving state-of-the-art performance and robust generalization on PAD-UFES-20 and AQUA datasets. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Knowledge-enhanced encoding:} We elevate structured metadata into semantic knowledge by injecting RAG-derived risk--disease priors into a clinical text encoder, without requiring massive paired datasets. \item \textbf{Multi-granular alignment:} We introduce complementary objectives that align images, textual priors, and metadata-derived semantics at global and local levels. \item \textbf{LLM-driven diagnosis:} We develop a unified pipeline that uses Qwen3 to synthesize aligned multi-modal features, achieving strong performance on both public dermatology and private keratitis datasets. \end{itemize}